Boruto: Naruto the Movie: Plot

-In the fifteen years since the Fourth Great Ninja War and Naruto Uzumaki and Sasuke Uchiha's final showdown, the village of Konohagakure is thriving under the Seventh Hokage Naruto Uzumaki.
+In the fifteen years since the Fourth Great Ninja War and Naruto Uzumaki and Sasuke Uchiha's final showdown in the Valley of the End, the village of Konohagakure is thriving under the Seventh Hokage Naruto Uzumaki.
 He is married to Hinata Hyuga and has two children, Boruto Uzumaki and Himawari Uzumaki.
 Boruto, Sarada Uchiha—Sasuke Uchiha and Sakura Haruno's daughter—and a mysterious child named Mitsuki have become an elite ninja team under their teacher, Konohamaru Sarutobi.
 Boruto is truly upset at Naruto for focusing more on his job as Hokage than on their family.

-Sasuke returns to the village to warn Naruto about a powerful opponent he faced earlier.
+Sasuke returns to the village to warn Naruto about two powerful and evil opponents he faced earlier.
 Fully enraged after Naruto misses Himawari's birthday, Boruto meets Sasuke and asks him to train him so that he can become strong enough to surpass Naruto.
 Sasuke agrees only on the condition that Boruto performs the Rasengan technique, which he then learns from Konohamaru.
 Frustrated with the difficulty of learning the perfect Rasengan, Boruto uses a Scientific Ninja Tool to impress Sasuke.
 The tool was given to him by the arrogant scientist Katasuke, who wanted his experiment to gain publicity for marketing purposes before Naruto rejected the proposal.
 Despite Boruto's dishonesty, Sasuke honors his promise and helps him prepare for the upcoming Chunin Exam, a test taken by young ninjas.

 Boruto, wishing to be acknowledged by his father, passes the Chunin Exams by using the Scientific Ninja Tool to cheat.
 Despite the victory, Naruto realizes immediately that Boruto was cheating and publicly disqualifies his son.
 Tired of his father prioritizing his job, Boruto snaps of sadness, making Naruto realize it's his fault the situation happened in the first place.
-The moment gets interrupted when Kinshiki and Momoshiki Otsutsuki appear.
-The duo are after Kurama, the Nine-Tailed Fox that lives within Naruto's body, as their objective is to create a chakra fruit in order to become immortal.
+The moment gets interrupted when Momoshiki and Kinshiki Ōtsutsuki appear.
+The Ōtsutsuki duo are after Kurama, the Nine-Tailed Fox that lives within Naruto's body, as their objective is to create a chakra fruit in order to become immortal.
 Ensuring nobody stands in their way, Momoshiki destroys the surrounding area, though Naruto sacrifices himself to protect Boruto and the civilians.